“Barbara May has an appeal and likeability that can move an audience into a space we rarely see... inspiring!”

 Barbara May has spent a life-time knowing how to get up after a fall.
 But she figures doing that and getting a laugh at the same time is a lot more fun.
 She is a former national level gymnast, award winning coach, aspiring drummer and mother of two who joked her way into the Guinness World Records by performing in the longest stand-up comedy show in history.

 With more than two decades of work experience behind her in fields as diverse as sport and recreation, education, not-for-profit management, entertainment and government, Barbara brings a uniquely powerful mix of personal stories, humorous examples, and real-world insight to her programs and clients.
-By talking openly about her struggles and triumphs, Barbara helps individuals and teams see and get past their stumbling blocks.
+By talking openly about her struggles and triumphs, Barbara helps individuals and teams see and get past their stumbling blocks and be happy, motivated and productive.

 It was a health crisis that prompted Barbara May to build her business, Stumbling Blocks Team Building Seminars.
 At age 46, she suffered life-threatening pulmonary emboli—blood clots in her lungs.
 Every moment felt like a hurdle, like a trial, as she experienced it, so every moment looked like a victory as she looked back at it.
 That health crisis was what lit her light bulb and showed her her unifying purpose: helping people get past their stumbling blocks.

-At every one of her motivational keynotes, team building seminars, and leadership training programs, Barbara shares and teaches her Stumbling Blocks philosophy—the belief that you can get past your stumbling blocks—to help people in the audience understand and embrace her key message: If you get back up, anything is possible.
+In her keynotes and seminars, Barbara shares and teaches her Stumbling Blocks philosophy—the belief that you can get past your stumbling blocks—to help people in the audience understand and embrace her key message: If you get back up, anything is possible.

 “It's just as important to identify the stumbling blocks in a situation as it is the solution to them.
 Barbara May is excellent at both.”